jmlee337/discord-tournament-bot/.github/ISSUE_TEMPLATE/1-Bug_report.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->

-- Nicolet's Discord Tournament bot version or branch :
+- Nicolet's Netplay Tournament Suite version or branch :
 - Operating System and version :